Our Safeguarding Policy

 DBS checks /security checks

-A) the Charity Commission states that wherever there is a legal entitlement to a DBS check in respect of a trustee, employee or volunteer, a DBS check should be carried out.
-In detail, this means that
+c)the Charity Commission states that wherever an employee, volunteer, or trustee is eligible for a DBS check a DBS check should be carried out.

-·have read the charity’s Safeguarding policies and Child Protection Code of Conduct, had an opportunity to discuss them with the Safeguarding officer and
+Have read our Safeguarding policies and Child Protection Code of Conduct, had an opportunity to discuss them with the Safeguarding officer and

 DBS checks may be required for those leading 8-Step meetings or other recovery programmes which are not part of the 12-Step Movement, and which are run as part of our programme of activities.

 DBS checks are not required for those running general activities which adults with mental health difficulties or in addiction recovery (for example) may happen to attend.

 Managing those who pose a risk to others